Prince Charles wants furloughed workers to pick berries. Farmers wonder if Brits are up to the task.

 But that was before the pandemic, before approximately 7.5 million people in Britain had been furloughed.

-Christine Snell of A.J. & C.I.
-Snell farm said so far this year she’s recruited 200 eastern Europeans to work the family fields — and they are already busy.
+Christine Snell of the A.J & C.I Snell farm said so far this year she’s recruited 200 Eastern Europeans to work the family fields — and they are already busy.

-Snell interviewed another 45 Brits by email — the most homegrown applicants ever — but only 14 of them committed.
-The British workers are set to arrive in coming days, when they’ll be trained and put to work with low-skill maintenance gardening — not picking the precious, delicate strawberries, which requires speed and skill.
+Snell interviewed another 45 Brits by email — the most homegrown applicants ever — but just 14 of them committed.
+The British workers are set to arrive in coming days, when they’ll be trained and put to work with low-skill maintenance gardening — not picking the precious and delicate strawberries, which requires speed and skill.

 “I’m very nervous who will show up and who will stay,” she said of the British workers.
 She imagines that folks might get the wrong idea about the “Pick for Britain” plea — that “it’s all rosy summer glow, all hands to the pump, a war effort, like Dad’s Army,” a BBC sitcom.